Don't Pay Attention, PLANT It: Pretraining Attention via Learning-to-Rank: Implementation Details

-\subsection{Implementation Details}
+\section{Implementation Details}

-\subsubsection{Datasets}
+\subsection{Datasets}

 We compare \plant to SOTA ICD coding models using the MIMIC-III \citep{johnson2016mimic} and MIMIC-IV \citep{johnson2023mimic} datasets, which include rich textual and structured records from ICU settings, primarily discharge summaries annotated with ICD-9 (MIMIC-III) and ICD-10 (MIMIC-IV) codes.
 MIMIC-III contains 52,722 discharge summaries with 8,929 unique ICD-9 codes, and MIMIC-IV includes 122,279 summaries with 7,942 ICD-10 codes.
 We follow established methodologies for patient ID-based splits and frequent code subsets.
 For few-shot learning, we evaluate \plant on the MIMIC-III-rare50 dataset \citep{yang2022knowledge}, which features 50 rare ICD codes, and the MIMIC-III-few dataset \citep{yang2023multi}, a subset with 685 unique ICD-9 codes occurring between 1 and 5 times in the training set.
 We denote these datasets as \mimicfull, \mimicfifty, \mimicrare, \mimicfew, and \mimicfour (refer to Table~\ref{tab:data-stat} for statistics).
+Following prior research \citep{mullenbach-etal-2018-explainable, xie-knowgraph19, li2020icd}, we tokenize and lowercase all text while eliminating non-alphabetic tokens containing numbers or punctuation.